 - Improve your credit score if you can: It may be beneficial in the long run to take the time to build up your credit score before applying for a loan.
 A higher credit score could improve your chances of approval, and may even mean getting more favourable terms on your loan – such as a lower interest rate, for example.

-- Understand the lender’s eligibility and assessment criteria: Taking time to understand who is likely to be approved for a loan could save you time submitting applications that don’t stand much of a chance.
+- Understand the lender’s eligibility and assessment criteria: Taking time to understand who is likely to be approved for a loan could save you time and make sure you aren’t submitting applications that are unlikely to be approved.
 For example, some loans are only available to borrowers with an ‘excellent’ credit score.
 It may even be worth contacting the lender to make an initial enquiry, as a full application is likely to be recorded on your credit history.

 - Gather as much supporting information as you can: The lender may ask for pay slips, bank and credit card statements, evidence of benefit payment eligibility and other evidence of your financial situation.
 It could help to gather together as much of this evidence as you can to support your application and be careful not to leave out any relevant information.